 By engaging our firm to provide services, we consider an individual to have given our firm consent to the collection, use, and distribution of the individual’s personal information.
 Once this consent has been obtained by our firm, we will continue to collect, use and disclose personal information for the purpose of providing the agreed upon services without obtaining further written or verbal consent to do so.
 We may also collect, use or disclose personal information about an individual without that individual’s consent as permitted under PIPA.

 Our firm will maintain the strictest confidence with respect to any client’s or former client’s information.
 Accordingly, confidential information will not, without client consent, be disclosed to any individuals in our firm beyond those who are engaged on providing services to the client.
 This policy applies to anyone outside the firm, except as required by law or under the Chartered Professional Accountants of British Columbia’s Rules of Professional Conduct.

 In accordance with professional regulations, our client files must periodically be reviewed by provincial inspectors and by other firm personnel to ensure that we have adhered to professional and firm standards.
 File reviewers are required to maintain confidentiality of client information.

 In recognition of our professional and legal obligations to protect our confidential client information, we have made arrangements to protect against unauthorized access, collection, use, disclosure, copying, modification, disposal, or destruction of personal information.

-We will retain client personal information for a reasonable time period as required by our Rules of Professional Conduct and the terms of our professional liability insurance policy.
+We will retain client personal information for a reasonable time period as required by our CPA Rules of Professional Conduct and the terms of our professional liability insurance policy.
 When no longer required, client personal information will be disposed of in a secured manner.